jeff-matthews/my-website/README.md

  Requires Ruby

   `gem install nanoc`

  # Getting Started

+  `nanoc live` to build, deploy to local dev server, and watch for changes

+  `nanoc` to build the site

- `nanoc live` to build locally and deploy to local dev server
+  `nanoc view` to deploy site to local dev server

+  `rake` to run tests on .rb file with Rubocop

  May require [https://github.com/guard/guard-nanoc](https://github.com/guard/guard-nanoc)